“There I was, way off my ambitions, getting deeper in love every minute.”

-My mom lifts me on the back of my dad’s truck and I look up just like she told me to.
-I smiled when I heard my favorite song playing in the from the truck’s radio.
+My mom lifted me onto the back of my dad’s truck and I looked up just like she told me to.
+I smiled when I heard my favorite song playing from the truck’s radio.

 “See that baby?
 See the sky?”

-I nod my head, staring at the clouds as they pass with the wind in the dimly lit evening sky.
+I nodded my head, staring at the clouds as they passed with the wind in the dimly lit evening sky.